maha4208/maha4208/README.md

 - 👋 Hi, I’m @maha4208
-- 👀 I’m interested in Full-Stack Web Development, Embedded Programming, and Cybersecurity.
+- 👀 I’m interested in FinTech, the CRM space, and software product development.
-- 🌱 I’m a skilled full stack developer.
+- 🌱 I’m a skilled full stack developer fluent in ReactJS, NodeJS, Python (including NumPy and Pandas), and C/C++
-- 💞️ I’m looking to collaborate on software projects in the healthcare and outdoor tourism spaces.

 <!---
 maha4208/maha4208 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.